ziminl/gpt-api-but-free/test/idea.md

 #multiple file to text + prompt

-1. file read & send to gpt4all
+1. file read

+2. & with {guided prompt} send to gpt4all

-2.
+3. responce and change file